 As the Ripper Investigation progressed, Tracy Browne became convinced that the man who attacked her was the same man.
 After seeing a Ripper Photofit, she went with her mother to the Keighley police station, but a young constable laughed at their suggest that the man who attacked her was the Ripper.
 Her mother even called her her uncle, Mr. Monty Featherman, a local magistrate and personal friend of Chief Superintendent Hobson, but no progress was made to link her attack with the Ripper series.
 In the article in the Mail On Sunday, her father, Mr. Anthony Browne said: "If they had taken my daughter's account seriously - and released the Photofit - some of the Ripper's victims would be alive."
 Tracy Browne's Photofit was never re-issued.

 The attack was later finally and firmly linked with the Ripper in the review carried out by Mr. Colin Sampson, who later suceeded Mr. Gregory as the West Yorkshire Chief Constable.
 Sutcliffe was not questioned about the attack on her until after his conviction and he refused to take responsibility for the attack, and challenged the officers to prove it.
-Finally, in 1992, Sutcliffe did admit to being responsible for the attack on Tracy Browne and on a Bradford Irish student to Chief Constable Keith Hellawell.
+Finally, in 1992, Sutcliffe did admit to being responsible for the attack on Tracy Browne and Ann Rooney to Chief Constable Keith Hellawell.